Would you like to write for or be a part of Cycle magazine?

 Everything you send to the magazine will be read by the editor.
-But due to the volume of material received, not everything that’s sent will be published, and you may have to wait a couple of weeks before getting a reply.
+But due to the volume of material received, not everything that’s sent will see print, and you may have to wait a while before getting a reply.
 Your editor is part-time and assesses most contributions in the downtime in between the bi-monthly issues.

 Each issue the editor selects a representative cross-section of letters and emails for the letters pages.
 Many more letters are received than are published so there’s no guarantee that yours will see print.
 However, all letters and emails to the editor are assumed to be for publication unless you state otherwise.
-Letters should include your full name, along with your address and/or membership number.
+Letters should include your name and membership number.
 We reserve the right to edit letters for reasons of space, clarity or libel.
-All letters are read and acknowledged but we can’t guarantee that yours will be published, or that you’ll get anything other than a boiler-plate reply.

-You can use the letters pages to comment on any cycling topic, but if you have a specific complaint or query about CTC policy that you want answering, you should address it to the relevant councillor or HQ officer; the editor can only provide an opinion and a platform for debate.
+You can use the letters pages to comment on any cycling topic but if you have a specific complaint or query about Cycling UK policy that you want answering, you should address it to the relevant national office staff member.

 Some general rules for letter content:

-• Be concise.
-Well written shorter letters are more likely to be printed that longer ones.
+- Be concise.
+Well written shorter letters are more likely to be printed than longer ones.
 Letters longer than 150 words long are rarely printed unedited.

 As with letters, we are only able to feature a sample of the queries that receive.
-Queries that do not appear in the magazine receive only an acknowledgment.
+Queries that do not appear in the magazine receive only an acknowledgement.

 Travellers’ Tales are never commissioned.
 If you’ve got a good idea for one, there’s no need to phone or enquire by post.
 Just get writing.
 We print the best of those we receive.
 Those that aren’t used initially are kept on file for possible future use.
 If you specifically request that a posted Travellers’ Tales submission be returned, it will be – subject to the inclusion of a stamped SAE.

 Travellers’ Tales can be about any trip by bike, and could cover the whole trip or just short episode in a particular trip.
-If it entertains or inspires other CTC members, anything goes.
+If it entertains or inspires other Cycling UK members, anything goes.
 From a practical point of view, an article that is the right length and has a couple of good pictures and a GPX file to go with it stands a better chance of being published than one that lacks these things.

 The most important element, however, is a spark of interest, originality or personality.
 And all of those things come from the writing.
 The best advice here is: try to write it like you’d speak it.
 This isn’t meant literally (we don’t want the article punctuated with ums and ahs).
 But we do want your ‘voice’.
 You’re not writing an essay or a policeman’s report, so you don’t need to ‘put your writing head on’.